 Students must engage in a learning activity each week.
-If students do not engage in an academically related activity for two (2) consecutive weeks, the success coach may initiate administrative withdrawal from the program.
+If students do not engage in an academically related activity for 30 consecutive days, the success coach will initiate administrative withdrawal from the program.

 Students who are administratively withdrawn from the program will not receive credit hour equivalents for the current term and are not eligible for any refund.

 Students will receive appropriate CHE's for competencies which are mastered.